-For our library set we would like to obtain a copy of 1952 IXX as this is the only one still missing.
+For our spare set we would like to obtain a copy of 1983 Vol. 70 #2 April-May.

 “The Climber” magazine

-Spare back issues are available for sale (not all numbers are still available).
-Of those that are, the last three issues printed are, member price $5, non-member $9.95, older issues are $3 and $4 -plus p&p.
-Check with Margaret as above.
+Spare back issues are available for sale (not all numbers are still available) via our online shop.
+Of those that are for sale, the last three issues printed sell for the member price of $5, non-member $9.95, older issues are $3 and $4 -plus p&p.

 NZAC Annual Reports